dottjt/plastic/other/unused/05-date-unused.md

 As a cunning elf with pointy ears advances towards me.
 Gun in hand.

 the sickly green milk crates stacked near a window, dressed in dandelions and other lesser features outside on the front porch below.

+Perhaps I'll be mugged today.
+Attacked by an elf with a gun in his surly pocket.